niteshraj2310/Agroforestry/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!